CSC207-UofT/Course-Project-group-045/Phase 0/Progress Report.md

 So far for our CRC cards that are implemented into code.

-Game Class: The Game class includes many features that tie the code together.
-It includes the mouse listeners, which takes mouse imputs on the JFrame also created in the Game class.
+Controllers.Game Class: The Controllers.Game class includes many features that tie the code together.
+It includes the mouse listeners, which takes mouse imputs on the JFrame also created in the Controllers.Game class.
 This class initializes several other classes and is in charge of keeping track of turns adn taking in inputs from the player.
-It will collaborate with classes like Character, its subclasses, Map, Action and UI
+It will collaborate with classes like Entity.Character, its subclasses, Entity.Map, UseCase.Action and Controllers.UI

-Character Class: we have an abstract character class of which its methods and attributes are inherited by its subclasses of PlayerChar and EnemyChar.
+Entity.Character Class: we have an abstract character class of which its methods and attributes are inherited by its subclasses of PlayerChar and Entity.EnemyChar.

 As of phase 0 we have two subclasses for the abstract character class:

-- Class PlayerChar: This would be a subclass of the Character class inheriting its methods and setting a personal name for the PlayerChar object
+- Class PlayerChar: This would be a subclass of the Entity.Character class inheriting its methods and setting a personal name for the PlayerChar object

-- Class EnemyChar: This would be a subclass of the Character class inheriting its methods and setting its own personal name for this specific EnemyChar object
+- Class Entity.EnemyChar: This would be a subclass of the Entity.Character class inheriting its methods and setting its own personal name for this specific Entity.EnemyChar object

-Action Class: Action class that modifies the attributes of other classes, when an action is performed by a player.
+UseCase.Action Class: UseCase.Action class that modifies the attributes of other classes, when an action is performed by a player.
 It is in charge of making the necessary changes in other classes when an action if performed by a player, this includes attributes within classes of character, map and game, which is what we implemented so far as of now, but in the future it will also modify attributes within classes inventory and item.

-UI Class: The UI class is responsible for implimenting the features of the JFrame created in the Game class.
+Controllers.UI Class: The Controllers.UI class is responsible for implimenting the features of the JFrame created in the Controllers.Game class.
 It creates all of the graphics and animations for the game.
-This feature is currently not fully finished as the UI is not connected to the other classes other than Game, it is currently more of a demonstration of what the UI would look like when it's fully connected to the other classes.
+This feature is currently not fully finished as the Controllers.UI is not connected to the other classes other than Controllers.Game, it is currently more of a demonstration of what the Controllers.UI would look like when it's fully connected to the other classes.

-Map Class: The Map class essentially creates a 2D array that functions as our grid and coordinates for characters to be placed on and move around in the array.
+Entity.Map Class: The Entity.Map class essentially creates a 2D array that functions as our grid and coordinates for characters to be placed on and move around in the array.
 Although we have yet to implement this feature yet in the future items will be scattered across coordinates of the 2D array that can be picked up by characters on the map.

-As if phase 0 we have 1 subclass for the Map Class:
+As if phase 0 we have 1 subclass for the Entity.Map Class:

-- Grass Class: This would be a subclass of Class Map and would serve as a default terrain type, not giving any benefits or penalties for characters
+- Grass Class: This would be a subclass of Class Entity.Map and would serve as a default terrain type, not giving any benefits or penalties for characters

 Classes that we have planned in our CRC model, but have yet to implement it as of phase 0.